Do you spend an alarming portion of your day or week in workplace meetings?

 - Virtual meetings

 Our research found that the majority of employees feel that their company communications don’t send a clear message and that leaders don’t communicate in a way that’s best for employees.
+That can have a huge impact on productivity, employee engagement, and even job performance.

 - People talking over each other